algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 ### 1. Personas

-The following personas represent key player types for Green City:
+The following personas represent the diverse key player types for Green City.
+Each persona will interact with the game differently, highlighting its versatility and adaptability to varied educational and engagement needs:

 ---